NathanRomike/hair_salon/README.md

-# Dictionary Builder - Java
+# Hair Salon App - Java

-##### This application is to test my knowledge of java.
-1.15.2016.
+##### This application is to test my knowledge of building databases in java.
+1.22.2016.

 #### By **Nathan Romike**

 ## Description

-> This application exhibits my comprehension of creating java applications with object oriented development.
+> This application exhibits my comprehension of creating java applications utilizing databases.
 Review my work and tell me what you think.
 Lets make awesome stuff together!

 ## Setup